askin/resume/resume.md

 Tools, IDEs and Frameworks
 --------------------------
 IDE
-:    Netbeans for Java Development
+:    IntelliJ for Java Development
+:    PyCharm for Python Development

 Editor
 :    Emacs as IDE and Text Editor for Python, PHP, etc.